-The primary mission of the Research Foundation of the American Society of Colon and Rectal Surgeons is to raise and award funds to support research and educational programs related to colon and rectal diseases.
-Over the past twenty years, the Research Foundation has awarded over 120 grants and \$4 million to colorectal surgeons and researchers to investigate a broad spectrum of colorectal diseases and to develop novel surgical techniques pertinent to the care of colorectal patients.
+The primary mission of the Research Foundation of the American Society of Colon and Rectal Surgeons (ASCRS) is to raise and award funds to support research and educational programs related to colon and rectal diseases.
+Over the past twenty years, the Research Foundation has awarded over 120 grants and \$4 million to colorectal surgeons and researchers to investigate a broad spectrum of colorectal diseases and to develop novel surgical techniques for colorectal surgery patients.

 II.
-International Fellowship Grant Overview
+Research in Robotic Surgical Technology Grant Criteria Overview